newrelic-experimental/newrelic-connector-trendmicro-cloud-one-conformity/README.md

 # New Relic connector for Trend Micro Cloud One Conformity

 >The project integrates [Trend Micro Cloud One Conformity](https://www.trendmicro.com/en_us/business/products/hybrid-cloud/cloud-one-conformity.html) ("Conformity") with [New Relic](https://newrelic.com/) when using the [AWS integration](https://www.cloudconformity.com/help/conformity-bot/aws-integration.html).
-The "solution" relies on [Amazon SNS](https://www.cloudconformity.com/help/communication/communication-channels/amazon-sns-communication.html) integration offered by Conformity.
-With this integration, you will complement your AWS observability by adding in Conformity monitoring, now using your New Relic account alongside all the telemetry for all your applications and services.
+The "solution" (aka "integration" or "connector") relies on [Amazon SNS](https://www.cloudconformity.com/help/communication/communication-channels/amazon-sns-communication.html) integration offered by Conformity.
+With this solution, you will complement your AWS observability by adding in Conformity's AWS Well-Architected and compliance views for your workloads running on AWS, right next to your larger single-pane-of-glass using New Relic for all your observability needs.

+> The solution is developed and deployed using the [serverless framework](https://www.serverless.com/open-source/) and deploys a AWS CloudFormation stack in your account.
+It requires that you’ve deployed the [Conformity-to-S3](https://github.com/raphabot/Conformity-to-S3) solution beforehand.

 ## Installation